Philosophy 322: Environmental Ethics

 - Tues., Nov.
 28: Ferguson, Shannon, Adriana, Ms. Roybal, and Isacc are scheduled to present.
 Analysia: Your term paper packet is due by the beginning of class.
 Here is the Study

 Guide for the Final Exam.
 And here's a handout on Goodpaster, Hettinger, Throop, and Paden.
 Should you opt to write about the Russow piece on your final exam, I'm certain that this Endangered Species handout will prove helpful.
+Have you heard about Sophia?
+Do you think Sophia is funny?

 - Final Reading Assignments: Elliot's "Faking Nature" and Russow's